Can you count on your team? If you’ve got any hesitation, you might want to listen to a woman who’s spent her career studying teams.

 - Let your team lead … sometimes

 Generally, a manager guides and delegates, others report on progress.
 But the value of this organizational structure is questionable in today’s workplace, says Greer.
-The “flat” organizational structure with fewer levels of management and looser boundaries – the kind that Google has advocated since the company began – will empower your team so ideas will flow freely (and 93% of companies are making this organizational shift in the next two years, according to a new survey).
+The “flat” organizational structure with fewer levels of management and looser boundaries – the kind that Google has advocated since the company began – will empower your team so ideas will flow freely.

 To impose this kind of flatness and freedom, you do three things:

 - Use a ritual, like passing an object around, to give everyone a chance to talk.

 - Adopt body language that indicates you’re no longer supervising – leaning back from the table, for instance.